-- Have earned a baccalaureate degree in Biological Sciences or a related field including Neuroscience, Biological Psychology, or fundamental/basic Life Sciences, Biochemistry, Molecular or Cellular Biology. - Have earned a cumulative grade point average of at least 2.80 with 3.00 minimum in the major as defined by the Department. - Provide official scores on the Graduate Record Examination (GRE) with a cumulative score of 100 or higher, and a minimum score of 20 percentile in each section of verbal reasoning, quantitative reasoning, and analytical writing.
-Testing must be within five years of application. - Complete an application for admission. - Submit official transcript(s). - Submit two letters of recommendation. - Submit an essay defining the student's career goal in neuroscience. - Submit a personal statement that addresses prior research, professional, and academic experiences as related to the student's objectives in obtaining the degree, and the student's research areas of interest pursuant to the degree within the Department of Biological Sciences. - International applicants must meet all requirements.
+- Have earned a baccalaureate degree in Biological Sciences or a related field including Neuroscience, Biological Psychology, or fundamental/basic Life Sciences, Biochemistry, Molecular or Cellular Biology. - Have earned a cumulative grade point average of at least 2.80 with 3.00 minimum in the major as defined by the Department. - Provide official scores on the Graduate Record Examination (GRE) with a cumulative score of 100 or higher, and a minimum score of 25 percentile in each section of verbal reasoning, quantitative reasoning, and analytical writing.
+Testing must be within five years of application.
+(Due to COVID-19, GRE scores are not required for the 2020-2021 academic year.) - Complete an application for admission. - Submit official transcript(s). - Submit two letters of recommendation. - Submit an essay defining the student's career goal in neuroscience. - Submit a personal statement that addresses prior research, professional, and academic experiences as related to the student's objectives in obtaining the degree, and the student's research areas of interest pursuant to the degree within the Department of Biological Sciences. - International applicants must meet all requirements.